jp2 metadata: Unrecognized UUID EXIF box

 I'm glad you issue a warning.
 I'll update libexiv2 to do the same.
 Silently forgiving spec violations amounts to changing the specification and is the road to chaos.

-#13 Updated by Robin Mills 7 months ago
+#13 Updated by Robin Mills about 2 years ago

 You're welcome.
 Teamwork is really effective.
 I have no idea why it's seldom used in the office.

 r4630 I've submitted the fix for exiv2 to issue a warning (on errout) when we read a file with the bad box.
 I've cut'n'pasted Phil's message for consistency.

 724 rmills@rmillsmbp:~/gnu/exiv2/trunk/build $ exiftool -ver 10.30 725 rmills@rmillsmbp:~/gnu/exiv2/trunk/build $ exiftool ~/Downloads/Test.jp2 | grep -e Software -e UUID Warning : Reading non-standard UUID-EXIF_bad box Processing Software : digiKam-5.2.0 Software : Version 1.0 726 rmills@rmillsmbp:~/gnu/exiv2/trunk/build $